DainRSR/Azure-Cloud-Detection/README.md

 <img src="https://i.imgur.com/7iFge6i.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 30. Thats concludes our Cloud Detection Lab.
 Feel free to lookup more information on MITRE ATTACKS which explain how situations like this can be handled if it really were a real threat, how threat actors go about gaining access to our systems and how we as users can protect our information.
+You can also look up scheduled tasks and account management.
 Here is a link with very good information https://attack.mitre.org/tactics/TA0003/
 <br />

 <p>